Mando75/typeorm-graphql-loader/README.md

 ## Description <a name="Description">

-This package provides a `GraphQLDatabaseLoader` class, which is a caching loader that will trace through a GraphQL query info object and load the TypeORM fields and relations needed to resolve the query.
+This package provides a `GraphQLDatabaseLoader` class, which is a caching loader that will parse a GraphQL query info object and load the TypeORM fields and relations needed to resolve the query.
 For a more in-depth explanation, see the [Problem](#Problem) and [Solution](#Solution) sections below.